The difference between European, British and Siberian Larch

 Larch cladding is a consistently popular choice for building projects due to its perfect balance between affordability and performance.
 It’s cheaper than cedar but is just as aesthetically pleasing and almost as durable, as long as it’s well installed.

-The choice between European and Siberian larch is, ultimately, one that will come down to cost and preference, but if you can afford it, we’d always recommend going with Siberian Larch where possible when it comes to cladding.
+The choice between European and Siberian larch wood is, ultimately, one that will come down to cost and preference, but if you can afford it, we’d always recommend going with Siberian Larch where possible when it comes to cladding.